Meet the Spartans: Plot

 After deciding while spending the night with his wife, Leonidas meets the soldiers assembled for his departure to Thermopylae, and finds that only thirteen were accepted in the army due to stringent requirements.
 Among them are Captain, his son Sonio, and a slightly unfit Spartan named Dilio.
 Once at the Hot Gates, they encounter a deformed Paris Hilton, who tells Leonidas and the Captain about a secret goat path above the Hot Gates that Xerxes could use to outflank the Spartans.
 When she asks to be made a Spartan soldier, Leonidas rejects her as unqualified because she cannot use a spear correctly.
 Leonidas and his platoon soon face off with Xerxes' messenger and his Immortals, beating them in a dance contest before driving them off a cliff.
 Xerxes, impressed, personally approaches Leonidas and attempts to bribe him with a trip to the Palms Hotel and Casino.
 Leonidas declines, and the Spartans face the Persian army in a "Yo Momma" fight, which the Spartans win, but Dilio has his eyes scratched out and wanders away.

 Deciding to betray the Spartans, Hilton tells Xerxes where the goat path is in return for various gifts and for having her deformed hump removed.
 Xerxes meets the twelve remaining Spartans and the war begins.
 Meanwhile, back in Sparta, Queen Margo has several confrontations with Traitoro, as he is the vital vote in sending more troops to assist her husband.
 Following her address to the council, Traitoro publicly betrays the Queen, who then battles him in a parody of Spider-Man 3 and defeats him using a dust buster.
 With Traitoro's deceit exposed, the council is united with the queen.

 At the Battle of Thermopylae, the Persians introduce their secret weapons, Ghost Rider and Rocky Balboa, who kills Sonio with a decapitating uppercut.
 Captain avenges him with Botox poisoning before being struck down by Xerxes.
 Leonidas pursues Xerxes and plays Grand Theft Auto: San Andreas.
 Managing to find the "Transformer Cube", Xerxes uses it in a car to become Xerxestron and shows off his powers to access the "Leave Britney Alone!" video on YouTube.
 However, Xerxestron accidentally trips on his extension cord and falls on Leonidas and the surviving Spartans, killing them.
-The blind Dilio eventually returns to Sparta to inform Queen Margo of Leonidas's death.
-A year later, Dilio leads a larger Spartan force to defeat the Persians, but the blind warrior ends up going the wrong way.
-They end up in Malibu, where they knock Lindsay Lohan down as she is leaving rehab again.
+The blind surviving Dilio eventually returns to Sparta to inform Queen Margo of Leonidas's death.
+A year later, Dilio leads a new of larger Spartan force to defeat the Persians, but the blind warrior ends up going the wrong way.
+They end up in Malibu, where they knock Lindsay Lohan down as she is leaving rehab again instead.

+The film ends with the characters singing "I Will Survive" on the American Idol stage, as the credits appear.